KrzysztofChrzuszcz/Portfolio/WheelOfFortune/README.md

 # Wheel Of Fortune

 ## Description
-Wheel Of Fortune helps time organization or just making decision about next activity.
-Just by simply receiving list of options in XML format We can start lottery.
+Wheel Of Fortune helps with time organization or making decision about next activity.
+Just by simply receiving list of options in XML format We can start fortune draw.

 ## Visuals